maheavula/C-Code-to-x86-x64-bit-GAS-Assembly-Code/Basic Programs/Registor_imp_points.md

 - **Array-like Behavior**:
   - These registers can be treated as arrays, enabling storage and manipulation of multiple values simultaneously.
+  -  For example, YMM# registers are 256-bit wide each and can hold 4 64-bit values or 8 32-bit values.
+Similarly, XMM# are 128-bit wide each and can hold 2 64-bit values or 4 32-bit values.

 ### Integer Registers